CharlotteGithub-prog/GAT-LSTM_groundwater_modelling/README.md

 # MSc Groundwater GWL Project

-This repository contains the code and data for my MSc dissertation on groundwater level modelling in UK catchments using GNN-based architectures.
+This repository contains the code only for my proejct on groundwater level modelling in UK catchments using a GAT-LSTM architecture.

 ## CEDA Credentials

-To access HadUK-Grid data via OPeNDAP:
+To access HadUK-Grid data via OPeNDAP you will need to add your own credentials to the project:

 1. Create a file called `ceda_credentials.netrc` in the project root with this format: